-- Acting as sole counsel in an LCIA arbitration in the technology sector
+- Sole counsel in an LCIA arbitration in the technology sector

-- Acting in an LCIA arbitration between CIS parties (with Marcus Staff and instructed by Carter Perry Bailey LLP)
+- Acted in an LCIA arbitration between CIS parties (with Marcus Staff, instructed by Carter Perry Bailey LLP)

-- Acting for a US financial institution in a USD 1 billion claim against a UK bank (with Stephen Cogley QC, Turlough Stone and Matthew Watson and instructed by Gateley Plc)
+- Junior counsel for a US financial institution in a USD 1 billion claim against a UK bank (with Stephen Cogley QC, Turlough Stone and Matthew Watson, instructed by Gateley Plc)

-- Acting for a prominent international businessman in a potential claim between parties to a joint venture (with Edward Cumming QC and instructed by RPC)
+- Advised a prominent international businessman in a potential claim between parties to a joint venture (with Edward Cumming QC, instructed by RPC)